The Soldier and the State: Part I: "Military Institutions and the State: Theoretical and Historical Perspectives"

 In the first chapter titled "Officership as a Profession", Huntington immediately states his thesis of the book.
 The purpose is to describe how the "modern officer corps is a professional body and the modern officer a professional man."
 Additionally, "Officership as a Profession", Huntington defines qualities of a profession and argues that the officer corps conforms to this definition.
 The qualities of a profession are (1) Expertise, (2) Responsibility, and (3) Corporateness.
 Specifically, the officer corps display specialized knowledge in the management of violence, maintains a monopoly on education and advancement in their field, and have an overarching responsibility to the society they serve and thus do not 'compete' in the open market.
 The military profession requires comprehensive study and training, and thus expertise, of an intellectual set of skills: organizing of forces, planning of activities, and executing and directing activities.
 The military expertise, the management of violence, includes the science of war and combat as well as organizational and administrative skills.
-The specializations of the military profession expands far and wide since there are engineers, pilots, mechanics, ordinance experts, and more.
+The specializations of the military profession expands far and wide since there are engineers, pilots, mechanics, ordnance experts, and more.

 Huntington argues this 'professional ethic' differentiates 'officers' from amateur groups engaged in violence (reservists, mercenaries, technical specialists, etc.).
 Huntington stresses that 'professionalism' entails a mutually binding relationship between society and its 'professionals.'
 The military profession requires that military officers fulfill its duties to its country by compliance with political officials running the state and government.
 It is the responsibility of the military to provide the public good of common defense since it acts as an agent to the principal government and citizenry.
 However, each step up in the hierarchy within the military profession demands more responsibility and skill because they are authorized to make more strategic decisions.
 In the case of the officer corps, officers are entrusted with evaluating the security of the state and providing expert advice to its leaders, and society in turn must afford a measure of deference to their professional expertise and institutions.
 (Huntington highlights the fact that the President cannot usurp the military hierarchy and appoint a lieutenant to serve on the Joint Chiefs of Staff).
 Additionally Huntington argues the officership displays a decidedly 'corporate character' as the officers tend to: live apart from general society, delineate hierarchy by specific uniforms and insignia, and maintain a strict separation (within the Department of Defense) from lay people who merely 'administer violence' (reservists).
 Corporateness refers to the distinct and unique features specific to a profession that which separate it from other professions.
 Entrance to the profession is restricted with high standards and fulfillment, military academia, and ranks.